What We Do

 Spring Flower and Garden Show

 This multi-day show is our main fundraiser and a significant educational opportunity for the community.
 At this annual show, vendors display their wares and share their gardening, landscaping and home horticulture knowledge.
 We also conduct several seminars / clinics during the show.
 Click here to learn about the 2019 show.
-Click here to learn about the 2020 show, "Flower, Lawn and Garden Show" that had to be cancelled because of COVID-19.
-Click here to learn about the 2021 show.
+Unfortunately, the 2020 and 2021 shows had to be cancelled due to COVID.
+Click here to learn about the upcoming 2022 show.